 Determined to make her own path in life, Princess Merida defies a custom that brings chaos to her kingdom.
 Granted one wish, Merida must rely on her bravery and her archery skills to undo a beastly curse.

 In a happy suburban neighborhood surrounded by white picket fences with flowering rose bushes, sits a black house with a dead lawn.
 Unbeknownst to the neighbors, hidden beneath this home is a vast secret hideout.
 Surrounded by a small army of minions, we discover Gru, planning the biggest heist in the history of the world.
 He is going to steal the moon.
 (Yes, the moon!)
 Gru delights in all things wicked.
 Armed with his arsenal of shrink rays, freeze rays, and battle-ready vehicles for land and air, he vanquishes all who stand in his way.
 Until the day he encounters the immense will of three little orphaned girls who look at him and see something that no one else has ever seen: a potential Dad.
 The world's greatest villain has just met his greatest challenge: three little girls named Margo, Edith and Agnes.
 Written by

 Gru's date of birth is 09.28.1960 as shown in the state adoption file on the computer.
-This makes him of about 9 years when the moon landing event happened.
-See more »
+But the information that the minions enter into the computer says that gru has received a Nobel prize in the year 1952 See more »

 Unicorns, I love them.
 Unicorns, I love them.
 Uni uni unicorns, I love them.
 Uni unicorns, I could pet one if they were really real.
 And they are!
 So I bought one so I could pet it.
 Now it loves me, now I love it.
 La lala la la...

 After the projection room is 'destroyed' you see the shadow of a minion.
 He starts to make shadow puppets, including one of Gru.
 You see the shadow of the actual Gru enter the screen and stare at the minion.
 The minion runs off in panic and Gru starts laughing.
 See more »